GregRos911/ai-low-code-website-creation-tool/README.md

 # AI Website Builder (WordPress Plugin)

 **AI Website Builder** is a custom WordPress plugin designed to bring visual, low-code website editing directly into the WordPress admin panel.
+It integrates the Silex editor inside WordPress and allows users to build simple web pages using a drag-and-drop interface.

-This project is in active development and demonstrates an early integration of a drag-and-drop editor (Silex) with support for Tailwind CSS components.
+The project is in active development and demonstrates how WordPress can be extended with modern UI tools like Tailwind CSS and visual builders.

-The goal is to give users—especially non-developers—the ability to build and edit pages visually, with minimal code, from inside WordPress.

 ## 🌟 What It Does So Far

 - ✅ Loads the Silex editor UI directly into a WordPress plugin page
+- ✅ Provides a basic user interface that can generate and edit a simple web page layout
 - ✅ Responsive layout adjustments using Tailwind CSS
-- ✅ Custom component development using Tailwind UI elements
-- ✅ Plugin architecture established and integrated into WordPress admin menu
+- ✅ Plugin architecture integrated into the WordPress admin menu

 ## 🧰 Tech Stack